biggaben/mem0/openmemory/CONTRIBUTING.md

 - Docker and Docker Compose
 - Python 3.9+ (for backend development)
 - Node.js (for frontend development)
-- OpenAI API Key (for LLM interactions)
+- Google Gemini API Key (for LLM interactions)

 ### Getting Started
 Follow the setup instructions in the README.md file to set up your development environment.